iulianwebdev/priceheatgrid/README.md

 - [x] create a layout with a textarea and a **Show Data** button
 - [x] create a function that sends out ajax request to the backend (POST and GET)
 - [x] display data on the canvas
-- [ ] add option to keep or regenerate legend colors
+- [x] add option to keep or regenerate legend colors
+- [ ] handle request error messages

 ### Set up ###